SK-EID/smart-id-java-client/README.md

 Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-dynamic-link) to see how to generate QR-code or dynamic link from the response.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-### Dynamic link signature session
+### Dynamic-link signature session

-The Smart-ID API v3.0 introduces dynamic link flows, allowing you to initiate a signature session without prior knowledge of the user's identity or device.
-This is useful for scenarios where the user is not identified yet, and you want to initiate the signing process using a dynamic link.
-The user can then access the link and complete the signing process.

 #### Request Parameters

-The request parameters for the dynamic link signature session are as follows:
+The request parameters for the dynamic-link signature session are as follows:

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED or QUALIFIED.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is RAW_DIGEST_SIGNATURE.
-* `rawDigestSignatureProtocolParameters`: Required for RAW_DIGEST_SIGNATURE.
-Parameters for the signature protocol.
+* `signatureProtocolParameters`: Required.
+Parameters for the RAW_DIGEST_SIGNATURE signature protocol.
     * `digest`: Required.
 Base64 encoded digest to be signed.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
 Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
 * `allowedInteractionsOrder`: Required.
 An array of objects defining the allowed interactions in order of preference.